The Best Online Guitar Lessons (2023 Buyers Guide)

 Guitar lessons are probably the best way to learn how to play guitar.
 Whether you’re using online or in-person lessons, the information you get (and the way it’s presented to you) is invaluable.
 When you try to teach yourself through random free videos it can be frustrating to progress.
 But with lessons, you have a structured way to really progress and improve your playing methodically.

-If you’re taking in-person guitar lessons, a good minimum time for a lesson would be 30-45 minutes.
+If you’re taking in-person lessons, a good minimum time for a lesson would be 30-45 minutes.
 A great lesson would be a full hour at 60 minutes, but it’s not necessary.
-If you’re taking online guitar lesson, then each individual lesson might only be 10 minutes.
+If you’re taking online training, then each individual lesson might only be 10 minutes.
 That’s because in additional to the lesson material, you need to practice what’s being taught on your own.

 Training programs for the guitar can vary greatly in price.
 In-person lessons can range anywhere from $100/month to $100/hour.
 Online lessons are usually around $20 per month or cheaper if you pay yearly.